frankthelen/rools/README.md

 ## Usage

-This is a simple example.
+This is a basic example.

 ```js
 // facts